Facts about Mozambique

 Mozambique has a warm, tropical climate, although there are regional differences in climate throughout Mozambique, the highest temperatures are during the rainy season (November to April).
 April to November form Mozambique's Dry Season when temperatures are more comfortable.
 February is traditionally a windy month in Mozambique.

-Mozambique covers an area of 800 thousand sq km with more than 2500km of coastline.
+Mozambique covers an area of 800 000 sq km with more than 2500km of coastline.
 The northern terrain rises much sooner from the coast and forms mountains and plateaus bordering with Malawi, Zimbabwe and Zambia

 The earliest inhabitants of Mozambique are believed to be related to the San people (Bushman) around 1000 BC.
 In 1498, the Portuguese Vasco de Gama landed in Mozambique en route to India and the Portuguese quickly established control of the Swahili-Arab trading posts.
 Portugal pulled out almost overnight after the independent Peoples Republic of Mozambique was proclaimed on 25th June 1975 and many years of civil unrest followed.
 A formal peace agreement was signed in 1992 and Mozambique is now a peaceful country.